 WCRC will initiate meetings with interested property owners once a valid petition that meets the requirements of P.A.
 246 is submitted.
 All property owners in a proposed district are notified of the planned improvements, both in writing and through a public meeting.

 WCRC is responsible for over 1,649 miles of public roads.
 Of these miles, over 1,050 miles are categorized as local roads.
 Local roads are not eligible for federal funding and are most frequently funded with state revenue from the Michigan Transportation Fund (MTF).
-In addition, Act 51 restricts the amount that the WCRC may contribute to a local road improvement to no more than 50%.
+In addition, Public Act 51 of 1951 restricts the amount that the WCRC may contribute to a local road improvement to no more than 50%.

 A majority of the state funds that WCRC receives for local roads is spent on winter maintenance operations.
-The remaining funds are spent on other routine maintenance activities on primary roads such as pothole patching, road grading, pavement markings, weed and brush removal, sign replacement, drainage and other activities.
+The remaining funds are spent on other routine maintenance activities such as pothole patching, road grading, pavement markings, weed and brush removal, sign replacement, drainage and other activities.
 As a result, WCRC does not have the funding necessary to meet all the needs on local subdivision roads.
 WCRC routinely spends more on local roads than it receives from the MTF.